 - Once a student has registered, changes to that schedule (additions and deletions) may be made by using the online system.
 Instructions are outlined in the Schedule of Classes.

 - For all schedule changes after the deadlines for online registration, students must obtain the Late Add Request from the Registrar’s Office and follow the procedures outlined below.

-- To add a class(es), the signatures of the graduate coordinator (or, for business only, the associate dean of the College), the instructor of the added class, the department chair for the added class, and the dean of the Graduate School must be obtained.
+- To add a class(es), the signatures of the graduate coordinator, the instructor of the added class, the department chair for the added class, and the dean of the Graduate School must be obtained.

 - Partial drops may be done online up until the last day for dropping classes outlined in the Schedule of Classes.